-- Chill Room guide Allina Health link - How to Create a School Calming Room (Demco)- link
+- How to Create a School Calming Room (Demco)- link - The calm down corner: 7 tips and why you need one Link

 II.
 Classroom calm corner

 Source: MURPHY MORONEY

 What is a calm corner?

 A calm corner is space within the classroom set up to help students take a break, calm emotions, and reset.
 It is different from a calm room in that students stay in the classroom but move to an area designed with tools to regulate emotions under the supervision of the teacher.
 The purpose of this space is to keep the student in class but allow a break to calm emotions and then return to focused learning and activities with classmates.